This is the smallest venomous snake in India's Big Four.

 - Several anticoagulant drugs are manufactured using their venom.

-Saw-scaled Viper Scientific Name and Classification
+Scientific Name And Classification

 Saw-scaled vipers are in the Viperidae subfamily of Viperinae, one of the true vipers.
 Their scientific name is Echis carinatus and roughly translates to keeled viper.
 Echis is Greek for viper, and carinatus has its root in Latin for keel.
-It refers to the strongly keeled scales all over the body of these serpents.
+It refers to the strongly-keeled scales all over the body of these serpents.

 In the languages of its various localities, this species goes by several names, including vali polonga in Sinhala, Dhuli Naga in Odia, and phissi in Pushtu.

-Types of Saw-Scaled Viper
+Types Of Saw-Scaled Viper

+There are a total of 11 species of saw-scaled vipers.
 Including the nominate subspecies, Echis carinatus carinatus, there are five subspecies of Saw-scaled viper, and all live in different regions.

 - Astola saw-scaled viper (E. c. astolae)